thegoodwei/Audio_SortbySub/readme.md

 .m4a audio files are auto-transcribed with Whisper, each subtitle text-embedding is scored by similarity to a list of user-defined prompts, and every spoken sentence is categorized in the resulting .SRT file.

 This Python script attempts to automate the research process for interview transcripts.
 There is an error rate on autotranscribe, which downstreams to the ADA-002-Embedding AI model.
 Accuracy could be improved with 10gb vram, and this is early beta untested code so the output might need human corrections and verification of accuracy.
-See podcast example.srt for output.
+See example for output: https://github.com/thegoodwei/Audio_SortbySub/blob/main/example/philosophy-of-meditation-vervaeke.txt

+Instructions below

 ![icon](icon.svg)